tmaurice54/tns_embedded_training/Exercises/4_Exercise_LinkerScript/ReadME.md

 The way to change the signature just before works but is not interesting.
 The linker script should be used just to allocate memory and give the starting address for the signature but not to write it.
 To sign your executable you will use the command ```arm-none-eabi-objcopy```.
-Create a new file and write in it the signature you want.
+Create a new file and write in it the signature you want to write.
-Then use this command to write this content in the memory allocated for the signature.
+Then, use the command to append the signature inside the .elf file.
 You can check the result the same way as before.